Krish-S25/Compact-tag-/README.md

 The design represents a direct hardware optimization of the original [ESD_uwb Tracking System](https://github.com/Krish-S25/ESD_uwb).
 While the original development iteration validated room-scale UWB tracking using a broad footprint and discrete evaluation modules, this configuration consolidates the architecture into an ultra-low-profile 4-layer PCB utilizing an integrated System-in-Package (SiP), a dedicated low-profile bulk capacitor power delivery network, and an optimized buck-boost regulation topology.

+**The work showed in this repo is done by 1 person only and not the entire team.**
 ---

 ## Architectural Evolution